akaase/hw-02-programming-fundamentals/README.md

 # Continue the rest of your code here!
 ```

+Keep writing more code where indicated!

 ### Expected Output

-After you finish writing all the code, this is what we expect to be output on the Terminal:
+After you finish writing all the code, when you run the program this is what we expect to be output on the Terminal:

 ```
 8